Tafsir Novin

 Tafsir Novin is an exegesis on the Quran written by Mohammad Taghi Shariati (b.1907 - d.1987), father of Ali Shariati.

 The author is believed to be one of the pioneers of age-dependent commentation in Iran.
 Inspired by religious reformist ideas, in his book he targets common people.
 He avoids philosophical terms and tries to use as little lexicographical discussions as possible.
-From older commentations, he cites Majma' al-Bayan, Al-Tibbyan Fi Tafsir al-Quran, and Tafsir al-Kabir (al-Razi) which he both uses as reference and at times criticises.
+From older commentaries, he cites Majma' al-Bayan, Al-Tibbyan Fi Tafsir al-Quran, and Tafsir al-Kabir (al-Razi) which he both uses as reference and at times criticises.